bad63r/C/README.md

-# C
-C programming language projects
+# Projects in C progrmaming language